Network Acceptable Use Agreement

 The user of network facilities should also be aware of operational issues:

-- All access to central network systems, including the issuing of accounts and passwords, must be approved by the Department of Computing and Communications.
+- All access to central network systems, including the issuing of accounts and passwords, must be approved by Information Technology Services.

 - Network traffic is confidential.
-However, authorized personnel from the Department of Computing and Communications will monitor facilities use to ensure network integrity and performance.
+However, authorized personnel from Information Technology Services will monitor facilities use to ensure network integrity and performance.

 Offenses will be dealt with in the same manner as violations of other university policies and may result in disciplinary action in accordance with existing Collective Agreements, Terms and Conditions of Employment, or the Code of Disciplinary Procedures for Students.
 In such a review, the full range of disciplinary actions available may be considered, including loss of network privileges for a specified period of time, dismissal from the University, and legal action.
 Violations of some of the above policies may constitute a criminal offense.